Malala Yousafzai

 Podcast Appearances

-When people talk about, like, a traumatic experience, it's not necessary that PTSD or the mental health issues appear immediately.
+You know, I learned something that when people talk about like a traumatic experience, it's not necessary that PTSD or the mental health issues appear immediately.

-They could appear seven years later, ten years later.
+They could appear seven years later, 10 years later, like you never know.

-I mean, growing up, I had seen many girls lose the opportunity to complete their education and just their dreams to become a doctor, engineer, because they were married off.
+I mean, growing up, I had seen many girls lose the opportunity to complete their education and, you know, just their dreams to become a doctor, engineer, because they were married off.

-So marriage, that was the last thing I wanted to think about.
+So, like, marriage, that was like the last thing I wanted to think about.

 I remember when I was thinking about marriage for myself,